 Your cart is currently empty.

-Pregnancy tests check a woman’s blood or urine sample for a hormone called “human chorionic gonadotropin” (hCG).
-This hormone is present shortly after a fertilized egg attaches to the wall of the uterus or about six days after fertilization.
+Pregnancy testing checks a woman’s blood or urine sample for a hormone called “human chorionic gonadotropin” (hCG).1 This hormone is present shortly after a fertilized egg attaches to the wall of the uterus or about six days after fertilization.
 In the earliest stages of pregnancy, a woman’s hCG levels will roughly double every 48 to 72 hours.
-In a healthy pregnancy, hCG levels will continue to rise (although not as rapidly) throughout the first trimester.
+In a healthy pregnancy, hCG levels will continue to rise (although not as rapidly) throughout the first trimester.1

-These are the most commonly-used pregnancy tests and can be purchased at any area drugstore or grocery store.
-There are many varieties available, each with their own detailed instructions, but all work in essentially the same way.
-Depending on the product recommendations, you’ll need to either pee on the test itself, pee into a cup and dip the test, or pee into a cup and apply a few drops with a dropper.
-When it comes in contact with urine, the strip on the at-home tests are designed to pick up traces of hCG.
-If detected, the test will typically change colors or indicate the presence in another more direct fashion (+/- or “Pregnant/Not Pregnant” for example).
-You’re likely to get the best reading with an early morning test as, if you are in fact pregnant, your first-morning urine will contain the highest hCG concentration.
+These are the most commonly-used pregnancy tests and can be purchased at any area drug store or grocery store.
+There are many varieties available, each with its own detailed instructions, but all work in essentially the same way.
+Depending on the product recommendations, you’ll need to either urinate on the test itself, urinate into a cup and dip the test, or urinate into a cup and apply a few drops with a dropper.
+When it comes in contact with urine, the strip on the at-home tests is designed to pick up traces of hCG.
+If detected, the test will typically change colors or indicate positive or negative (+/- or “Pregnant/Not Pregnant” for example).2 You’re likely to get the best reading with an early morning test as, if you are in fact pregnant, your first-morning urine will contain the highest hCG concentration.
 Typically a test will have a control indicator that will activate regardless of whether or not hCG is detected.
 If the control indicator fails to activate, the test is faulty and you should try again with a different test.

-Though you’ll understandably want results much sooner, unfortunately you’ll have to wait a while after intercourse to find out whether or not you’re pregnant.
-Generally, the consensus on when you should take a pregnancy test is right around two weeks after intercourse or one day after your missed period.
-Either of these benchmarks allow for enough time for the fertilized egg to move from the fallopian tube to the uterus, implant into the uterus, and produce enough hCG to be detected by a test.
-Keep in mind, a blood test will be able to pick up traces of hCG sooner than an over the counter urine test.2
+Though you’ll understandably want results much sooner, unfortunately, you’ll have to wait a while after intercourse to find out whether or not you’re pregnant.2 Generally, the consensus on when you should take a pregnancy test is right around two weeks after intercourse or one day after your missed period.
+Either of these benchmarks allows enough time for the fertilized egg to move from the fallopian tube to the uterus, implant into the uterus, and produce enough hCG to be detected by a test.
+Keep in mind, a blood test will be able to pick up traces of hCG sooner than an over-the-counter urine test.2